Oakville Family Lawyer

 What Is the Process for Filing for Divorce in Oakville?

 Filing for divorce in Oakville involves several key steps.
-Initially, one must meet the residency requirement, which necessitates that one or both spouses have lived in Ontario for at least one year.
-Following this, a divorce application can be filed in family court.
-The application must include all relevant information, such as the date of separation and any existing agreements regarding children or support.
+To start, one or both spouses must have lived in Ontario for at least one year.
+Next, the applicant files for divorce in family court, including details like the date of separation and any arrangements you’ve made about children or finances.

 How Is Child Support Calculated in Oakville?